sdabhi23/frontporch/README.md

 ## Daemon Component

 To run the backend as a daemon on other servers, adjust the configuration file and start the backend service.
-Example config for daemon mode is available in the repo as [sample-config.daemon.yaml](sample-config.daemon.yaml)
+Example config for daemon mode is available in the repo as [backend/sample-config.daemon.yaml](backend/sample-config.daemon.yaml)

-Run the daemon on each server:

-bash
-Copy code
-./daemon/daemon
-Contributing
+## Contributing

 Contributions are welcome!
 Please fork the repository and create a pull request.

-License
+## License

 This project is licensed under the MIT License.
 See the [LICENSE](License) file for details.

-Contact
+## Contact

 For any questions or suggestions, feel free to open an issue!